The whole truth about driver's license abroad

 All countries in this context can be divided into three groups:

 So, with what rights it is possible to operate a vehicle in a particular country, depends on what the Convention was signed by the state.

 Countries that have not signed any of the conventions

 These countries do not recognize any of the two types of rights except their own.
-Ie your international and national law for them, just a card and not a document.
-There are just some exceptions, when the state of their internal normative documents valid law of a state or international law.
-Therefore, it is necessary to know in advance by studying the information on a particular country.
+Ie your international and national law for them, just a card, and not a document.
+There are just some exceptions, when the state of their internal normative documents valid law of a state, or international law.
+It is possible to know in advance before travelling, studying information about a specific country.

-In most cases, driving a car or motorcycle in such countries can be subject to passing the relevant exams and obtaining local rights; after obtaining a special permit from the authorized body presenting a national driving licence; or the use of national rights, together with a certified translation.
+In most cases, driving a car or motorcycle in such countries can only be subject to the appropriate exam and obtaining local rights; or after receiving a special permit from the authorized body presenting a national driving licence; or perhaps the use of national rights, together with a certified translation.
 There are other options, but it is necessary to find out for each country.

 In General, "to meddle" in such countries on the road to their international or national rights is not necessary until the all clear.

 A signatory to the Vienna Convention on road traffic, 1968

 This is the nicest category of countries.
 Such countries quite a lot (see list).